Updated: May 18

 Kindly giving and receiving feedback from a place of “let’s make this better together”

-Generosity allows the board chair and executive director space to reflect and understand what is going on around them, ultimately leading to better decisions and stronger leadership.
+Generosity allows the board chair and executive director the space to reflect and understand what is going on around them, ultimately leading to better decisions and stronger leadership.

 What Do Nonprofit Leaders Say?